icinganalysis/icinganalysis.github.io/content/NACA-TN-2738.md

 be multiplied to include the effect of horizontal cloud extent for different exceedance probabilities.](/images%2FNACA-TN-2738%2FFigure%208.png)

+Note that the "Liquid Water Content Factor, F" is 1 at 10 miles for layer clouds.

+Appendix C has a similar figure 3.
+However, the "Liquid Water Content Factor, F" is equal to 1 at 17.4 nmi (20 miles).
+Note that NACA-TN-2738 is cited on figure 3.
+![Appendix C Figure 3.
+Liquid Water Content vs. Cloud Horizontal Extent.
+](/images%2FAppendix%20C%20Figure%203.png)

 >Two groups of icing conditions are chosen as a basis for comparison between the analysis of this report and NACA TN 185.
 The first group consists of icing conditions selected from the probability analysis for